Chymyst/chymyst-core/docs/chymyst02.md

 we will need _O_(_n_<sub>3</sub>) operations just to define the chemistry for this code, which will then run only _O_(_n_) reduce steps.
 For this reason, the code will run unacceptably slowly if implemented in this way.

-The solution with the second method is to put a condition on the reaction `interm + interm → interm` so that it will only run between consecutive intermediate results.
+The solution with the second method is to add a guard condition to the reaction `interm + interm → interm`, so that it will only run between consecutive intermediate results.
 To identify such intermediate results, we need to put an ordering label on the `interm()` molecule values, which will allow us to write a reaction like this:

 ```scala